trytouca/trytouca/sdk/cpp/docs/Build.md

 # Build Instructions

-This document provides instructions for building client-side tools, libraries, and frameworks including Weasel Client Library for C++, Weasel Test Framework for C++, and Weasel Utility Command Line Tool.
+This document provides instructions for building Weasel client-side components from source code.
+These components include the Weasel Client Library for C++, Weasel Test Framework for C++, and Weasel Utility Command Line Tool.

+**Note**: To use Weasel as a dependency in your project, you do not need to follow these instructions.
+Follow our *Integration* document to learn how to pull Weasel as a third-party dependency.

 ## Supported Toolchains